lsst/dp0_lsst_io/docs/delegate-resources/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-**DP0 delegates** are the scientists and students who have RSP accounts and access to the DP0 data sets.
+**DP0 users** are the scientists and students who have RSP accounts and access to the DP0 data sets.

-This page contains the guidelines and activities for DP0 delegates.
+This page contains the guidelines and activities for DP0 users.

 .. _DP0-Delegate-Resources-toc-get-started: